-Japanese automobile giant Honda announced that it will showcase its new launch “Cooperative Mobility Ecosystem” at the 2017 Consumer Electronic show (CES) to be held in Las Vegas from 5-8 January, 2017.
-The company will be exhibiting at the event and to unveil the future technology at press conference on January 5, 2017, 11:00 am PST.
+Japanese automobile giant Honda announced that it would showcase its new “Cooperative Mobility Ecosystem” launch at the 2017 Consumer Electronic Show (CES) to be held in Las Vegas from 5-8 January 2017.
+The company will be exhibiting at the event and unveiling the future technology at a press conference on January 5, 2017, at 11:00 am PST.

-Honda focuses on advancements in automated vehicles, connectivity and ultra-low carbon mobility and the company is also testing advanced automated vehicle technologies in Japan and North America.
-The future of automobile is moving towards self-driving capability with interactive and impressive design and Honda no longer behind compared to other global automobile giants.
+Honda focuses on advancements in automated vehicles, connectivity, and ultra-low carbon mobility, and the company is also testing advanced automated vehicle technologies in Japan and North America.
+The future of automobiles is moving towards self-driving capability with interactive and impressive design, and Honda is no longer behind compared to other global automobile giants.

 The exhibit will include the NeuV, a concept automated EV commuter vehicle equipped with artificial intelligence (AI) called “emotion engine” that creates new possibilities for human interaction and new value for customers for the future technology system.

-The company is also planning to collaborate with startup companies and global brands which will lead to create more future productivity and new technology with enjoyable mobility experience.
+The company is also planning to collaborate with startup companies and global brands, which will create more future productivity and new technology with an enjoyable mobility experience.

-On January 5, 2017 Honda press conference at CES will feature a keynote address from Yoshiyuki Matsumoto, President and CEO of Honda R&D Co., Ltd, who will unveil a concept motorcycle demonstrating an application of the company’s robotics technology.
+On January 5, 2017, the Honda press conference at CES will feature a keynote address from Yoshiyuki Matsumoto, President and CEO of Honda R&D Co., Ltd, who will unveil a concept motorcycle demonstrating an application of the company’s robotics technology.